 But that’s not what happened.

 When HEIR TO THE EMPIRE landed in bookstores, it was an instant sensation.
-It went straight to #1 on the New York Times bestseller list and stayed there.
+It leaped onto the New York Times bestseller list and stayed there, peaking at #1.
 We heard that at a couple of megastores, customers were actually helping the staff uncrate cartons to get at their copies.
 It turned out that after eight years, there was a huge pent-up demand for new STAR WARS stories, untapped by anyone else.
 We had put a bargain price on the first printing to help get the book kicked off (I have a copy with the original low-price-promoting “belly band” still affixed: wonder if it qualifies for Sotheby’s yet?); at each reprint we nudged the retail price up a little bit, until it cost as much as a regular hardcover.
 The torrent of customers remained at full strength.
 As with the smash success of New Line Cinema’s THE FELLOWSHIP OF THE RING years later, the initial hardcover publication of HEIR TO THE EMPIRE alone earned back Bantam’s entire guarantee to Lucasfilm for the whole literary trilogy and thus started paying royalties: all else – a paperback reprint, an audio version, and two more new books – was gravy, after normal overhead.
 (Editing, proofing, buying paper, printing, binding, shipping, distributing, etc. You incur such costs with every single book, even the Holy Bible.
 Well, you might retain the original edit there.)